Non-UK Resident and Domicile

 • Coming without a permanent intention to stay but staying throughout any one tax year for more than 183 days.

 • Entering without permanent intention to stay but staying on average for more than 90 days.
-Usually over a period of four years but in some cases a shorter period.
+Usually over four years but in some cases a shorter period.

 For those departing the UK wishing to establish non-UK residence then there is a two-stage process as follows:-